milantenk/ngx-interactive-paycard/README.md

 The demo of the library will be reachable on `http://localhost:4200`.

 # References
 This project is inspired by [vue-interactive-paycard](https://github.com/muhammederdem/vue-interactive-paycard).

+The goal of this project is to have an Angular alternative for the original vue based version.